 To report an erosion problem or violation on the Lake: Lake George Park Commission 518-668-9347.

 Where can I get my water tested?

 Darrin Fresh Water Institute 518-644-3541

 The Lake George Association is the guardian of Lake George’s water quality and watershed.

 Since 1885, the Lake George Association has protected the Lake thanks to dues from our members, donations from our friends and the dedication of time and effort.

-An organization of action, the LGA performs critical, in-the-ground projects that make a positive difference in lake George water quality now and in the future.
+An organization of action, the LGA performs water quality monitoring programs, performs critical, in-the-ground projects that make a positive difference in lake George water quality now and in the future.